zhujun98/data-engineering/data_lake_with_spark/README.md

 This step is required for only once and can be skipped next time!.

-Caveat: Your Ip address could vary from time to time!
+Caveat: Your IP address could vary from time to time!

 ```sh
 # Show EMR security group names and IDs.